 Building high performing teams

-The Basadur Team Profile – understanding a team’s approach to innovation
+The Basadur Team Profile – From the best individuals to the best teams

-Simplexity Thinking – an eight step process for innovation
+Simplexity Thinking – a four stage process for innovation

 Simplexity Thinking focuses a group through problem formulation to solution implementation using eight clear steps which are outlined on the right.
 The key process skill used by participants in the process is the deferral of judgment.